MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

     microsoft-r-open-mkl-3.4.1
     microsoft-r-open-mro-3.4.1

+On Ubuntu, .NET Core 1.1 is installed:

+    dotnet-host
+    dotnet-hostfxr-1.1.0
+    dotnet-sharedframework-microsoft.netcore.app-1.1.2

 Additional open source packages are installed if a package is required but not found on the system.
 This list varies for each installation.
+Refer to [offline installation](machine-learning-server-linux-offline.md) instructions for an example list.

 ## Enable operationalization